 In the landmark case U.S.P.S v.
 NAACP LDF successfully challenged the U.S. Postal Service delivery delays to ensure timely delivery of mail-in ballots for the November 2020 election.
 Our suit resulted in the Postal Service implementing court-ordered procedures to deliver ballots on time.

-In 2020 we filed a lawsuit against President Trump and the Trump campaign for their ongoing efforts to overturn the results of the 2020 presidential election by disenfranchising Black voters in Michigan.
+In 2020 LDF filed a lawsuit against President Trump and the Trump campaign for their ongoing efforts to overturn the results of the 2020 presidential election by disenfranchising Black voters in Michigan.
 The case is ongoing.